Making the UK greener, one house at a time

 Which Countries Have Experienced the Steepest Rise in Energy Costs?

-The graph below shows how much household energy prices have risen since before the energy crisis, alongside the increased cost of living in these select countries.
+The graph below shows how much household energy prices have risen since before the energy crisis.
+It also displays the increased cost of living in these select countries alongside the energy price increases.

 Together, we can see how much the rise in energy prices has impacted the cost of living.